- What do I need to know about pain control?

 What causes pain in people with cancer?

 Pain is most often caused by the cancer itself.
-But pain can also be caused by the treatment or the tests done to diagnose cancer.
+But pain can also be caused by cancer-related treatment or tests.
 You may also have pain that has nothing to do with the cancer or its treatment.
 Like anyone, you can get headaches, muscle strains, and other aches and pains.

 Pain from the cancer

 Whether you have pain and the amount of pain you have depends on the type of cancer, its stage (extent), and your pain threshold (tolerance for pain).
 People with advanced cancer are more likely to have pain.

 When a tumor spreads to the spine, it can press on the spinal cord.
 This is called spinal cord compression.
 The first sign of compression is usually back and/or neck pain, sometimes with pain, numbness, or weakness in an arm or leg.
 Coughing, sneezing, or other movements often make it worse.
 If you have this pain, get help right away.
 This compression must be treated quickly to keep you from losing control of your bladder or bowel or being paralyzed.
-Your doctor can treat the cause of the pain and also give you medicine to relieve the pain.
-If you are treated for the compression soon after the pain begins, you can usually avoid serious outcomes such as bladder or bowel problems.
+Your cancer care team can treat the cause of the pain and give you medicine to help relieve the pain.
+If you’re treated for the compression soon after the pain begins, you can usually avoid serious outcomes.
 Treatments usually involve radiation therapy and steroids to shrink the tumor.
-Or you may have surgery to remove a tumor that’s pressing on the spine, which may be followed by radiation.
+Or you may have surgery to remove a tumor that’s pressing on the spine, which may then be followed by radiation.